Erudika/erudika.github.io/source/_posts/Status-update-Para-goes-global-pricing-changes.md

 When a request comes in from the same region or a nearby region (same continent), the latency is very good (< 200ms).
 But if a request from a far away region comes in, the latency can increase to about 800ms which is terrible.
 This is where cross-region replication comes in.
-The table from region A is replicated to regions B and C and we have carbon copies of that data in to more locations around the globe.
+The table from region A is replicated to regions B and C and we have carbon copies of that data in two more locations around the globe.
 Now, if a read request comes from region C, it fetches the data from that region locally.
 Similarly, a write request from region B is written to region B but also replicated to regions A and C in real time.
 This type of replication is also know as [multi-master replication](https://en.wikipedia.org/wiki/Multi-master_replication).